 Guaranty Volume.
 TERI is one of the largest guarantors of non-federally reinsured student loans in the country.
-The following chart shows the non-federally reinsured student loans guaranteed by TERI for the fiscal years ended June 30, 2002, 2003, 2004 and 2005.
+The following chart shows the non-federally reinsured student loans guaranteed by TERI for the fiscal years ended June 30, 2003, 2004 and 2005 and for the nine months ended March 31, 2006.

 Fiscal Year Private Loans Guaranteed

 (U.S. Dollars in millions)

-2002 \$622.9

 2003 \$965.4

 2004 \$1,704.1

 2005 \$2,556.8

+Nine months ended \$2,633.1

+March 31, 2006

 Net Cohort Default Rate.
 All TERI-guaranteed loans made in a given fiscal year are referred to collectively as a "cohort."
 TERI's "net cohort default rate" refers to the total principal amount of guaranty payments made by TERI on defaulted loans of a given cohort, less any subsequent recoveries by TERI expressed as a percentage of the aggregate principal amount of loans guaranteed by TERI for the cohort year.
-The following table sets forth the total loans guaranteed, total defaults paid (net of recoveries) and the net cohort default rate as of June 30, 2005, for each of the last five cohort (fiscal) years.
+The following table sets forth the total loans guaranteed, total defaults paid (net of recoveries) and the net cohort default rate as of March 31, 2006, for each of the last five cohort (fiscal) years.

 Total Net Defaults Paid for

 Cohort Year Total Loans Guaranteed (1) Loans Guaranteed Net Cohort Default Rate

-(U.S. Dollars in thousands)
+(U.S. Dollars in millions)

-2001 \$97,120 \$2,939 3.03%

-2002 \$623,496 \$11,508 1.85%

-2003 \$965,416 \$9,197 0.96%

-2004 \$1,704,139 \$6,730 0.40%

-2005 \$2,556,750 \$788 0.03%
+2001 \$97.1 \$3.6 3.74%

+2002 \$623.5 \$16.0 2.57%

+2003 \$965.4 \$17.7 1.84%

+2004 \$1,704.1 \$19.6 1.15%

+2005 \$2,556.8 \$5.3 0.21%

-Excluding \$340 million of loans originated by Access Group, Inc. with respect to which TERI discontinued its guaranty obligations on November 15, 2001.
+(1) Excluding \$340 million of loans originated by Access Group, Inc. with respect to which TERI discontinued its guaranty obligations on November 15, 2001.

-The declining trend reflected above in the net cohort default rate experienced by TERI can largely be attributed to the fact that for each succeeding cohort year fewer loans guaranteed by TERI were in repayment as of June 30, 2005.
+The declining trend reflected above in the net cohort default rate experienced by TERI can largely be attributed to the fact that for each succeeding cohort year fewer loans guaranteed by TERI were in repayment as of March 31, 2006.
 As the number of loans entering repayment increases, the percentage of loans becoming delinquent and subsequently defaulting also tends to increase.
 There can be no assurance that the net cohort default rate of TERI for any future year will be similar to the historical experience set forth above.

 Recovery Rates.
 TERI determines its recovery rates by tracking the recovery history of loans that defaulted in a particular year, and dividing the cumulative amount recovered through its collection efforts on such loans by the total initial amount of claims paid on such loans.
-The following table shows TERI's recovery rates as of June 30, 2005 for the loans that defaulted in each of the last five fiscal years.
+If a borrower makes 3 to 6 consecutive on time payments their loan is considered "cured" and may be repurchased by the lender.
+When a loan is repurchased the entire repurchased amount of the loan is considered a recovery.
+Any subsequent defaults or recoveries on this loan are tracked separately from the recovery rates shown below.
+The following table shows TERI's recovery rates as of March 31, 2006 for the loans that defaulted in each of the last five fiscal years.

 Period of Default Fiscal Year (1) Undergraduate Credit-Worthy Recovery Rate Graduate Credit-Worthy Recovery Rate

-2001 72% 50%
+2001 76% 53%

-2002 61% 47%
+2002 66% 55%

-2003 41% 33%
+2003 48% 36%

-2004 24% 17%
+2004 32% 21%

-2005 6% 4%
+2005 17% 11%